siddarth1291/CS6301-Assignments/Assignment-1/README.md

 The Excel sheet contains the distribution of all the terms contained in the corpus.

 UPDATE: Assignment 1 has its own directory now.
-Files associated with Assingment 1 have been added here.
+Files associated with Assignment 1 have been moved here.
 Assignment 2 directory has been added for Assignment 2.